yurujaja/pangaea-bench/.github/CONTRIBUTING.md

 ### engine
 In `engine`, basic modules in the training pipeline are defined including `data_preprocessor`, `trainer` and `evaluator`.
-1. `data_preprocessor` selects the bands needed by an encoder and pads unavailable bands with zeros, and different augmentations.
+1. `data_preprocessor` selects the bands needed by an encoder and pads unavailable bands with zeros, and different **augmentations**.
 2. `trainer` supports mixed precision/distributed training and print training stats and metrics in real time.
 3. `evaluator` can be called independently and evaluate a model also in distributed way and compute per class metrics.